 “I strive to create artwork that portrays joy and good cheer.
 I put time in each piece and hope that my work will be a treasure or keepsake for the owner.

-ROBIN HARDING SMITH - FOLK ARTIST
+ROBIN HARDING SMITH - FOLK ARTIS

 Katie's Light House has been making high quality colonial reproduction lighting since 1983, when Katie herself began hammering out tin lanterns in her garage.
 Over the years Katie's Light House grew to employ more than 20 handcrafters in the small town of Cridersville, Ohio